by Richelle Naegle

 Tips and Tricks:

 - To increase the life of the cutting pad used in conjunction with the Precision Base Plate users need to rotate the placement location of the die on the cutting pad.
-Do not place the die in the same place every time this will greatly reduce the useful life of the cutting pads.
-Instead, rotate the dies orientation on the cutting pad so that it rotates all around the cutting pad.
-After each cut flip the top cutting pad and use the opposite side.
+Do not place the die in the same place every time.
+This will greatly reduce the useful life of the cutting pads.
+Instead, rotate the orientation of the dies on the cutting pad so that it rotates all around.
+After each cut, flip the top cutting pad and use the opposite side.

 - The Precision Base Plate is not a replacement for the bottom-cutting pad, it should only be used with intricate Thinlits dies.
-They are wafer-thin and won’t fit like regular Sizzix dies.
+They are wafer-thin and won't fit as regular Sizzix dies.

 - Do not add shims to the sandwich.
-If an intricate Thinlits die does not completely cut on the first pass, it may require an additional pass to complete the cutting process.
+If an intricate Thinlits die does not completely cut on the first pass, it may require an additional pass.